 - Take advantage of lawful tax benefits under certain circumstances

 - Minimize fees and administrative costs

-At PGB Trust & Investments, we believe in client relationships that last for generations, and as with all of our offices, PGB Trust & Investments of Delaware can help clients preserve what they’ve earned and acquired in the most efficient and effective way.
-We invite you to learn more today by speaking with any one of our Wealth Advisors:
+We believe in client relationships that last for generations, and as with all of our offices, PGB Trust & Investments of Delaware can help clients preserve what they have earned and acquired in the most efficient and effective way.
+We invite you to learn more today by speaking with any one of our wealth advisors:

 (302) 255-1506 (Office) • (302) 256-1998 (Cell)

 Montchanin Corporate Center, 20 Montchanin Road, Suite 210, Greenville, DE 19807

 Office Hours: M-F, 9:00 a.m. to 5:00 p.m.

 John M. Bonk, Senior Managing Director